GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

-The difference between Eqs.~\ref{eq:extended_attention_score} and \ref{eq:gsa_attention_score} is that the denominator on the right hand side of Eq.~\ref{eq:extended_attention_score} includes the term associated with ${s}_{t+k,\,t+k}^{(h)}$ (the similarity score between the next graph signal and itself).
-When the next graph signal is not similar to any of the previous graph signals, ${s}_{t+k,\,t+k}^{(h)}$ is much larger than other similarity scores, and, as a result, ${\alpha}_{t+k,\,t+k}'^{(h)}\approx 1$, ${\alpha}_{t+k,\,t+i}'^{(h)}\approx 0$, $i=-T+M,\ldots,k-1$, which means we should focus on the recent trend to predict.
+In scenarios where non-stationarity is pronounced and the next graph signal does not resemble any previous ones, the focus shifts to \textit{recent trends.} This is captured by the \textit{extended attention scores} ${\alpha}_{t+k,\,t+i}'^{(h)}$ in Equation~\ref{eq:extended_attention_score}, balancing the focus between capturing temporal dependencies and recent trends.

-With the extended attention scores, we calculate the refined estimate for the next graph signal $\widehat{\mathbf{e}}_{t+k}$ as:
+The primary distinction between Equations~\ref{eq:extended_attention_score} and \ref{eq:gsa_attention_score} lies in the denominator of Equation~\ref{eq:extended_attention_score}, which incorporates the term ${s}_{t+k,\,t+k}^{(h)}$.
+This term represents the similarity score of the next graph signal with itself.
+In scenarios where the upcoming graph signal significantly diverges from all previous signals, ${s}_{t+k,\,t+k}^{(h)}$ becomes considerably larger than the other similarity scores.
+Consequently, the extended attention score ${\alpha}_{t+k,\,t+k}'^{(h)}$ approaches 1, while ${\alpha}_{t+k,\,t+i}'^{(h)}$ for $i=-T+M,\ldots,k-1$ tends toward 0.
+This implies an increased focus on the recent trend for making predictions.